Debt Division Attorneys Morris County, NJ

 New Jersey is an equitable distribution state.
 What this means for individuals going through a divorce is that all assets and debts which are determined to be marital property are to be divided equitably (fairly) though not necessarily equally.
 Similar to major purchases, if a debt was accrued during a marriage it will most likely be considered marital debt.
 This will be the case even if a debt was brought about by the actions of one spouse or the name on the loan or credit card is just one person.

 If, however, a debt existed before the time of your marriage, that debt may be considered separate.
 Additionally, if a debt was incurred by a spouse illegally or deceitfully, that debt may be exempt from the asset division process.
 An example might be a spouse with a gambling issue taking out a personal loan to pay off gambling losses without informing his or her spouse.
-Not only did the offending spouse intentionally withhold critical financial information, these activities may also have been unlawful by nature.
+Not only did the offending spouse intentionally withhold critical financial information, his/her activities may also have been unlawful by nature.

 When is it Best to Pay off Existing Debt Before a Divorce in Morris County?

-Our Morris County debt during divorce attorneys believe that a successful divorce agreement should create a clean break between ex spouses whenever possible.
+Our Morris County debt during divorce attorneys believes that a successful divorce agreement should create a clean break between ex-spouses whenever possible.
 For this and other reasons, it is typically recommended that divorcing couples pay off any existing debt before their divorce is finalized.
 If this is infeasible, we will work with clients to add provisions to your divorce agreement which will outline the methods by which the debt must be paid.
 If these provisions are not adhered to, you have the legal right to indemnify your former spouse.

 Another reason to pay off debts when going through a divorce is that lenders and creditors do not abide by the terms of your divorce agreement.
 Let’s say your divorce agreement places full responsibility of existing debts on your spouse.
 Once the divorce is finalized, your portion of that debt is relieved as per your agreement.
 However, the banks, credit companies, lenders, etc. do not care whether or not you are divorced.
 If your name is on an account and that account is not paid, you will suffer the financial implications of credit score penalties and more.